 Coopersburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Coopersburg are slightly better educated than the national average of 21.84% for all cities and towns, with 22.85% of adults in Coopersburg having a bachelor's degree or advanced degree.
+In terms of college education, Coopersburg is nearly on par with the US average for all cities of 21.84%: 18.82% of adults 25 and older in Coopersburg have a bachelor's degree or advanced degree.

-The per capita income in Coopersburg in 2010 was $29,862, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $119,448 for a family of four.
+The per capita income in Coopersburg in 2010 was $31,229, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $124,916 for a family of four.
 However, Coopersburg contains both very wealthy and poor people as well.

 The people who call Coopersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coopersburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coopersburg include Irish, Italian, Dutch, and English.
+Important ancestries of people in Coopersburg include Irish, Italian, English, and Dutch.

 The most common language spoken in Coopersburg is English.
 Other important languages spoken here include Spanish and Hungarian.